tonesharose31/DrinksandTips/README.md

-The functionality of this app allows the user to play a game of competive tic-tac-toe to see a winner at the end.
-(By Choice) After a full round of play a winner of X or O is anno
+The functionality of this app allows the user to play a game of competitive tic-tac-toe to see a winner at the end.
+(By Choice)
+After a full round of play a winner of X or O is annonced or even if their is a tie.

+User also has access to a the reset button on the tic-tac-toe incase of a restart.

-The user/users can also choose their favorite number to enter into the form feild to be shown a random cocktail with all of it's information from a live api.
+ user can also choose a random or their their favorite number to enter into the form feild to be shown a random cocktail with all of it's information from a live DBCocktails api.

 User Must enter all required fields, in order to execute the functions of the app.